 Diamonds and Tanzanite gemstones

 Diamonds were discovered in South Africa in 1867.
 It is currently still one of the top producing countries in the world.
 Thanks to the favourable exchange rate, many visitors want to buy diamonds or jewellery in Cape Town.
 There are plenty of high end jewellery shops in the city selling diamonds.
-For many, it is the ultimate souvenir to take home from Cape Town.
+Should you still wonder what to bring back from South Africa?
+For many, diamonds and Tanzanite are the ultimate souvenir to take home from Cape Town.

 Tanzanite is a beautiful blue violet gemstone originally mined in the area of Mount Kilimanjaro in Tanzania.
 Tanzanite is only found in a small region in Tanzania making it one of the worlds rarest gemstones.
 It is currently a highly sought after souvenir for many tourists visiting Cape Town.
 The interesting exchange rate makes tanzanite an interesting buy for tourists.
 Many jewellery shops in and around Cape Town will have Tanzanite pieces for sale.